-Elizabeth Graves provides a preview of her recent large format camera-building experiments.
+Elizabeth Graves provides a preview of her recent large format camera-building experiments, hand made and possible to make at home.

 As the winter holidays approached in late December and my office colleagues discussed their holiday vacation plans, they turned to me to ask how I planned to spend my time off work.